FlynnHillier/flayva/readme.md

 1. open a terminal in the cloned directory `cd flayva`
 1. install project dependencies `pnpm install`
 1. test run with `pnpm run start:dev`

+### Shared folder

+once changes have been made run `pnpnm run build` script in shared folder to build and save changes